This page contains Chapter 4 from

 A matter of real concern, however, is if people are left behind against their will, in matters of opportunity, such as lacking access to resources needed for personal growth and development.
 That is no longer a diversity to be championed.
 That is an inequality to be addressed.

-Another concern is when the rewards from some joint activity are systematically captured disproportionately by one of the parties in that activity, resulting in growing inequality of opportunity.
+Another concern is when the rewards from some joint activity are systematically captured disproportionately by one of the parties in that activity – the party with most power – resulting in growing inequality of opportunity.

 There are three reasons to work to reduce inequality of opportunity.
 First, each individual should recognise that their own circumstances may change, due to factors outside their own control, and they could cease to be a “winner” from current economic transactions and become instead one of the “losers”.
 Second, even those who are presently well off should fear social chaos arising from the disruptive activity of people who perceive themselves unfairly treated by society.
-Third, in line with our natural instincts that are in this case commendable, we humans are predisposed to prevent one another from needless suffering.
+Third, in line with our commendable natural instincts of “active neighbourliness”, we humans are predisposed to prevent one another from needless suffering.

 Transhumanists oppose practices such as racism or ultra-nationalism that view members of specific ethnic groups as intrinsically inferior.
 This condemnation is compatible with the recognition that some genetic endowments increase skills or abilities in given areas, such as endurance in long-distance running.
 These variations do not cause any change in the intrinsic value of the people involved.